Locotir/LCRYPT/README.md

 ## Break Attempt
 The result file is never gonna have metadata about the original file.
-Also the lack of a file type patterns also disapears with XOR Key.
+Also the lack of a file type patterns vanishes with XOR Key.
 From here, any atempt for decrypting the file is impossible.

 Let's imagine, the atacker knows the encryption method and the original file size: